 The Kalapathar beach is situated on one corner of Havelock Island.
 The beach gets its name from the surrounding village, which is Kalapathar Village and the black rocks (known as Kalapathar in Hindi) that adorn the coastline here.
 Return to the hotel to relax and unwind.

-Day 5 Visit Radhanagar Beach - Excursion to Elephant Beach - Transfer to Port Blair
+Day 5 Visit Radhanagar Beach - Elephant Island Beach Excursion - Transfer to Port Blair

 Radhanagar Beach (or Beach No. 7) is the jewel in the crown of Havelock Island.
 Located on the western side of the Island, it stands away from the cluster.
 The glorious white sand beach shot to global fame when Time magazine (in 2004) rated it as the finest in Asia.
 With lush tropical forest rising on a hill to one side, the draw of this white sand beach has steadily grown in the legion of avid beach buffs.
 The popularity of this beach has triggered cruises from across the Andaman Sea.
 Travellers cruise over a few days from Thailand to experience the magic of this beach in particular.
 A wide beach that runs over a few kilometres, Radhanagar is simply stunning.
 It lends itself to a variety of activities.